ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 }
 ```

-Make sure the correct secrets are present in the target account secrets manager for each workspace/environment (e.g. development / pre-production / production) before proceeding to next section.
+Make sure the secrets are created and that the correct secrets are present in the target account secrets manager for each workspace/environment (e.g. development / pre-production / production) before proceeding to next section.

 ## Using Secrets Block in Task Definitions